Lithium Miner News For The Month Of January 2017

 Nemaska Lithium (TSX:NMX) (OTCQX:NMKEF)

-On January 11, Nemaska received an "Australian patent for lithium hydroxide and carbonate Production."
+On January 11, Nemaska received an "Australian patent for lithium hydroxide and carbonate production."

 On January 17, Nemaska announced, "Nemaska Lithium pursues drilling to further define the Doris Zone commence during March 2017 for an approximate duration of three (3) months."
 CEO Guy Bourassa said: "For now then, our efforts are focused on processing the bulk sample into a 6% concentrate, delivering battery grade lithium hydroxide to Johnson Matthey Battery Materials Ltd. in Q1/17 and to delivering lithium salts samples to numerous other customers in Q2/17."